Last Updated on March 7, 2023

-Love strawberries?
-(Who doesn’t??)
-Improve your strawberry harvest by growing some of the strawberry companion plants listed below.
-You’ll save space and also increase the quantity and quality of your strawberries.
+Would you love bigger crops of juicy, delicious strawberries?
+You can improve your strawberry harvest by growing some of the strawberry companion plants listed below alongside your strawberries.
+You’ll not only save space, you’ll also increase the quantity and quality of your strawberries.
 Here’s what to know about the best companion plants for strawberries.

 Growing strawberries is always a deliciously rewarding garden pursuit, but it’s even better when you get a bountiful harvest of this antioxidant-rich sweet fruit, a perfect addition to the permaculture garden.

 Ready for oodles of juicy, flavorful strawberries plus yummy herbs and veggies?
 Below are 15 plants to consider growing as companions plants for strawberries.

 This is a guest post written in conjunction with Elly Rey of BalconyGardenWeb.

 Companion planting is a technique that places two or more plants next to each other for mutual benefits.
 It’s a savvy gardening strategy that improves fertility, protects your crops from pests, and fosters pollination for optimum growth.